Talk to Someone

 We spend a lot of our time at school when we are growing up, so having a listening ear amongst staff can be a real help.
 Also, having a teacher or school staff member 'in the know' can help to smooth the path if there are difficulties that arise during the day, especially if your anxieties are about school and friendships (or even something to do with home life that you're a bit concerned about).
 Perhaps you have a teacher who you really get on with and trust, or it may be there is a teacher whose job is specifically to deal with pupil support or pastoral care and who you can make an appointment to go and see if you need someone to talk to.

-Our CGD nurses have a huge amount of experience when it comes to dealing with all aspects of CGD, including the impact it can have on how you feel.
-They can provide practical help on how to tackle your concerns, as well as making sure that your voice as a young person with CGD is heard - for example, if you have a concern in school, they may be able to help you and your parents by coming to speak to teachers and pupils to help them understand your condition.
-You can email them or leave a phone message for them.
+Our CGD Clinical Specialist Nurse have a huge amount of experience when it comes to dealing with all aspects of CGD, including the impact it can have on how you feel.
+The nurse can provide practical help on how to tackle your concerns, as well as making sure that your voice as a young person with CGD is heard - for example, if you have a concern in school, they may be able to help you and your parents by coming to speak to teachers and pupils to help them understand your condition.
+You can email or leave a phone message for the nurse.

 Living with CGD